fluid-cloudnative/fluid/docs/en/samples/application_controller.md

 **Create Job**

-To use Fluid in a serverless scenario, you need to add the `serverless.fluid.io/inject: "true"` label to the application pod. as follows:
+To use Fluid in a serverless scenario, you need to add the `serverless.fluid.io/inject: "true"` and `fluid.io/managed-by: fluid` label to the application pod. as follows:

 ```yaml
 $ cat<<EOF >sample.yaml